Cisco cutting 4,000 jobs, CEO sees slow progress

 The Cisco CEO's take on the global corporate technology environment is closely watched by investors, as Cisco is regarded a strong indicator of the general health of the technology industry because of its broad customer base.

-Shares of Microsoft Corp, Oracle Corp, IBM and Hewlett-Packard Co all fell slightly after hours.
+Shares of Microsoft Corp (MSFT.O), Oracle Corp (ORCL.N), IBM (IBM.N) and Hewlett-Packard Co (HPQ.N) all fell slightly after hours.

 INVESTORS HAD HIGH HOPES